sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a deprecation warning for using `!=` to compare a number with units to a number without.
 Such a warning already existed for `==`.

+* Improve rounding of the results of color operations.

 ## 3.4.13 (26 February 2015)

 [Tagged on GitHub](https://github.com/sass/sass/releases/tag/3.4.13).